 A teacher who organises regular concerts, talks, seminars are worth the praise.
 He takes an extra effort to look for a location, where there is a piano for students to perform and gain experience on stage and build their confidence.
 He has to come up with song lists, slides, gather information on the number of people who are participating, prepare gifts, certificates, trophies for his students but it will be worth it because when he sees his students on stage, he sees results of his own teaching and the students' efforts as well.

-5. He makes sure their students understand
+5. He makes sure his students understand

 A good teacher makes sure that his student understands the materials that are taught during the lesson.
 At the end of the lesson, he checks with the student if he has any questions about today’s class and if there is, he clears the doubts.
 This is very important because if the student doesn’t understand what have been taught during the lesson, he won’t be able to apply it in his homework.
 At the end of every lesson, the student should be clear of what he is taught for the day.